Getting Started·6 minutes read·

 If you're starting from a lower base at 35, the levers that might have the biggest impact on your retirement age are, in rough order of impact:

 2. Your planned retirement spend.
 The lower this number, the sooner the assets you accumulate can sustain it.
-A $55,000 retirement is achievable significantly earlier than a $90,000 one.
+A $55,000 retirement is achievable significantly earlier than a $90,000 one — and how much is enough to retire walks through how to set this number honestly.

 3. The growth rate of your assets.
 This is partially outside your control, but asset allocation — the mix of growth and defensive assets — makes a meaningful long-term difference.